What is a life worth?

 However, under current laws, the harsh reality is that when somebody dies before their time as a result of either an accident or medical negligence, a set value is placed on their life.

-It is my opinion however, as both a coroner and experienced specialist clinical negligence solicitor, that these values often completely fail the families involved.
+It is my opinion however, as experienced specialist clinical negligence solicitor, that these values often completely fail the families involved.

 Yes, I agree entirely that no amount of compensation can ever replace a loved one, but I passionately feel that in each and every case the impact of loss should be considered on many factors, with relevant and tailored support provided, not simply set by draconian laws.